nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <br>

-**Use case: List all TA candidates in the system**
+**Use case: List all candidates in the system**

 **MSS**

-1. User requests to list TAs
+1. User requests to list candidates
-2. TAlent Assistant™ shows all TAs
+2. TAlent Assistant™ shows all candidates

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty
     * 2a1.
-TAlent Assistant™ feedbacks no TAs in system
+TAlent Assistant™ feedbacks no candidates in system

   Use case ends.

 <hr>

-**Use case: Add a TA into the system**
+**Use case: Add a candidate into the system**

 **MSS**

-1. User requests to add a TA
+1. User requests to add a candidate
-2. TAlent Assistant™ requests for TA's details
+2. TAlent Assistant™ requests for candidate's details
 3. User inputs details
-4. TAlent Assistant™ adds the new TA
+4. TAlent Assistant™ adds the new candidate

     Use case ends.